Dronnikkl/GNSS-spoofing-detection/README.md

 GNSS Spoofing detection System

 This Open Source project about detection of «spoofing» GPS and GLONASS  signals which can be recieved by GPS/GLONASS simulators.
-#What need to Start
+#What need to start
 I need NMEA data dump of GPS/GLONASS receiver which receive signals from GLONASS or GPS simulator.

-In this NMEA logs which include $GPGSV strings.
+In this NMEA logs must be include $GPGSV strings.
 Because I analyze levels of satellites signal and try to detect «spoofing».

-So I`am interested in community help.
+So I`am interesting in community help.
 #Algoritm
 Algoritm is build on some tests:

 1. Detect high Level of statelities signal level (C/N0).

 2. Detect high level of signal Doppler offset.

-3. Compare integrated Sensors values with rcieved GPS/GLONASS Signal.
+3. Compare integrated Sensors values with recieved GPS/GLONASS Signal.
 For example: speed sensors, move sensors and so on.

-4. May be something else can be found or detected with expirements.
+4. May be something else we be find or detected  expirements.